tung/ruggrogue/book/map-generation.md

     DownStairs,
 }
 ```

-The simple and obvious way to store these tiles is in *row-major order*, i.e. store a full row of tiles, then the next row, then the next and so on.
-Instead, at some point not long after chunked map rendering was done, the tiles themselves were also reorganized into chunks.
-Since chunks are eight-by-eight tile squares, this means that the `tiles` field rounds up the width and height of the map to a multiple of eight to calculate how many tiles it should store.
-The chunks are arranged row-major, as are the tiles within each chunk.

-Though chunked map *drawing* brought performance gains, I consider this chunked *tile storage* a mistake.
-It was done with the aim of improving cache friendliness when drawing a chunk of tiles, but the complexity it adds to the `Map::new`, `Map::clear` and `Map::index` functions doesn't justify it.
-The code in those functions would be simpler and faster without the many calculations involving the `chunked::CHUNK_TILE_WIDTH` and `chunked::CHUNK_TILE_HEIGHT` constants.

 The final relevant field of the `Map` struct is the `rooms` field.
 This is a list of `Rect` structs, one for each room: